leili-plantmicrobe/leili-plantmicrobe.github.io/pages/zhuangzhi.md

 2001 - 2008 / PhD / Institue of Microbiology, Chinese Academy of Sciences

 2008 - 2011 / Postoc / Institute of Genetics and Developmental Biology, Chinese Academy of Sciences

-2011 - 2020 / Research Assistant in Prof. LiHuang Zhu Lab /  Institute of Genetics and Developmental Biology, Chinese Academy of Sciences

-2021 - now / Research Assistant /  Institute of Genetics and Developmental Biology, Chinese Academy of Sciences
+2011 - now / Research Assistant /  Institute of Genetics and Developmental Biology, Chinese Academy of Sciences

 <br/>